-Rob's main work varies between private clients, who drive their own high performance cars on the road and want to get the best from them, to training fleet drivers who spend hours on the road perhaps involuntarily at times.
-A lot of what he teaches also lends itself to circuit driving, so it helps that he also happens to be a driving consultant for Porsche, working at their flagship venue, the Porsche Driving Experience Centre at Silverstone.
-On the opposite end of the spectrum, Rob is also a senior trainer with All Road Training (www.allroadtraining.co.uk), a leading provider of driver training to businesses.
-The enthusiasm may differ between the two groups but Rob's goal is the same; to develop their skill levels, techniques and attitude.
+Rob's main work varies between private clients, who drive their own high performance cars on the road and want to get the best from them, to training fleet drivers who spend hours on the road, perhaps involuntarily at times.
+A lot of what he teaches also lends itself to circuit driving, so it helps that he also happens to be a driving consultant for Porsche, working at its flagship venue, the Porsche Driving Experience Centre at Silverstone.